Ifoga: Contemporary use

 Ifoga are sometimes offered by the perpetrators of violent crimes such as murder or manslaughter.
 While this has no effect on whether a crime is prosecuted, it may be taken into account at sentencing as a show of remorse.
 They are also used by the families of offenders to apologise to the families of victims of violent crime.
 Human rights acitivst Maluseu Doris Tulifau has also spoken out on how ifoga is not suitable for use in cases of domestic violence.

-In the aftermath of the 2021 Samoan constitutional crisis when the FAST government was refusing to allow opposition MPs to be sworn into parliament, Catholic Archbishop Alapati Lui Mataeliga performed an ifoga outside the Legislative Assembly of Samoa in order to seek peace.
+In the aftermath of the 2021 Samoan constitutional crisis when the HRPP government was refusing to allow opposition MPs to be sworn into parliament, Catholic Archbishop Alapati Lui Mataeliga performed an ifoga outside the Legislative Assembly of Samoa in order to seek peace.

 In August 2021, New Zealand Prime Minister Jacinda Ardern performed an ifoga to seek the forgiveness of the New Zealand-Samoan community for the Dawn Raids.
 This was the first time the ifoga had been performed by a world leader.